manuel-di-iorio/unique-engine/docs/docs/reference/core/UePerspectiveCamera.md

 ## Notes

 - The default .onUpdate() function uses `matrix_build_lookat()` to orient the camera toward target, with up-vector (0, 0, -1).
+- The update script update the camera matrixes only if needed.
 - use() must be called to activate the camera, unless autoUse is set to true (which is the default).
 - Antialias and vsync are applied through `display_reset()`.